 Nothing provides you with a sense of independence more than travelling in the car but, with this in mind, mobility difficulties can pose an obvious challenge.
 Fortunately, there is a variety of different ways in which your car can be adapted, allowing it to still be possible to enjoy car journeys, whether as a passenger or driver.

 The Motability scheme helps disabled people use their government-funded mobility allowance to lease a new car, scooter or powered wheelchair.
 In terms of cars, those who take part in the scheme can go for a Wheelchair Accessible Vehicle (WAV) or choose adaptations for a car.

 - Steering aids

 - Swivel seats

-If you opt for hire purchase you will own the car at the end of the agreement.
-The other option is contract hire, where you won’t own the vehicle but are entitled to a new car every three years, servicing, maintenance and repairs, breakdown cover, insurance for drivers and passengers, replacement tyres and vehicle excise duty paid for.
+The Motability scheme provides you with two options: hire purchase and contract hire.
+For those selecting a hire purchase vehicle, you will pay for the car as part of a contract and, at the end of the agreement, you will have full ownership of the vehicle.
+Alternatively, contact hire means that although you won’t own the car, you will be entitled to a new model every three years, as well as servicing, maintenance and repairs, breakdown cover, insurance for drivers and passengers, replacement tyres and vehicle excise duty paid for.

 You can find out more information on the Motability site, and use their find a dealership tool to see where your nearest Motability dealer is to talk to a specialist and book a test drive.